lafourchette/posteet/README.md

 1) Why does this project exist?
 -------------------------------

-This project was created train newcomers at LaFourchette to the Symfony2 Framework
+This project was created to train newcomers at LaFourchette to the Symfony2 Framework

 2) Installation
 ---------------